What is a PEO?

 By deploying a robust and cost effective benefits strategy, The MIssion HR gives employers the opportunity to attract better employees, retain existing employees, compete on the same level as larger employers and become an employer of choice.
 We also provide a professional staffing solutions which provides access to professional recruiting services.

-How many people are employed in a co-employment arrangement?
+How many People are Employed in a Co-Comployment arrangement?

 According to recent reports, the PEO industry co-employs approximately 3 million Americans.